 The more information that you put in then the better chances of getting results that you are after returned to you.

 Help and Support

-One thing that sets our minds at ease whenever we get into a little trouble is the support that is offered to us.
-We all want someone there to help is in our hour of need.
-So it is only right to expect help and support from Ancestry when we are uncertain of something.
-Unfortunately though this has not been the case for a number of people.
+One thing that sets our minds at ease whenever we get into a little trouble is the support that is on offer to us.
+We all want someone there to help us is in our hour of need.

 Cannot get a refund or only maybe a partial refund!

 As with any other product or service sometimes we are not happy with what we have received.
 And only too rightly do we want our money back.

 After all, we are not getting value for money if the service lets us down.